 Places to visit

 The whole of this city waterfront is fine for a long stroll with many pleasant places to stop off.
-Close to these two main streets we find some of the most significant places to visit: the Arab-Norman Royal Palace inside of which shine the splendid golden mosaics of the Cappella Palatina; S. Giovanni degli Eremiti church was built in 1132 and is enclosed by a delicious small garden; the Cathedral is a really magnificent example of cultural stratifications that goes from the Normans to the 18th century; piazza Pretoria is home to the Town Hall but also a celebrated Cinquecento fountain and baroque church; the extraordinary Martorana church has a Norman floor plan, beautiful Byzantine mosaics and Arab characteristics; the street markets of Ballarò, Capo, and Vucciria are an experience for your eyes, nose and taste buds as well as an occasion to explore the city on a human level; the not to be missed piazza Marina with Lo Steri, a 14th-c palace cum stronghold of the powerful Chiaramonte family, later a prison for the Inquisition, and a town garden named after Garibaldi containing a splendid ficus magnolioides, the tree with the largest crown to be found in Europe.
+Close to these two main streets we find some of the most significant places to visit: the Arab-Norman Royal Palace (Palazzo dei Normanni) inside of which shine the splendid golden mosaics of the Cappella Palatina; S. Giovanni degli Eremiti church was built in 1132 and is enclosed by a delicious small garden; the Cathedral is a really magnificent example of cultural stratifications that goes from the Normans to the 18th century; piazza Pretoria is home to the Town Hall but also a celebrated Cinquecento fountain and baroque church; the extraordinary Martorana church has a Norman floor plan, beautiful Byzantine mosaics and Arab characteristics; the Teatro Massimo, the symbolic opera house, the biggest in Italy and the fourth in Europe, built in neoclassic and late-Reinassance styles that hosts opera, lyric and ballet performances; the street markets of Ballarò, Capo, and Vucciria are an experience for your eyes, nose and taste buds as well as an occasion to explore the city on a human level; the not to be missed piazza Marina with Lo Steri, a 14th-century palace cum stronghold of the powerful Chiaramonte family, later a prison for the Inquisition, and a town garden named after Garibaldi containing a splendid ficus magnolioides, the tree with the largest crown to be found in Europe.

 Monreale, set on the side of a hill less than 10km from Palermo, is a fundamental stage in an itinerary among the Sicilian Arab-Norman buildings.